dustinpfister/blog_posts/_posts/python-standard-library-fileinput.md

 ### 1.2 - The is stdin method

-There are a number of functions that can be called off of an instnace of the input method.
+There are a number of functions that can be called off of an instance of the input method.
 Some good examples of this would be the filename function, and the is stdin function.

 ```python
 import fileinput